OuterHavenLLC/App/README.md

 ### Platform Improvements
 * A new PurgeContent() Core object efficiently and permanently purges content and its dependencies from the platform, either purging individual content from their respective SaveDelete views or bulk purging marked content via the new Purge cron job.
+* The Share Card has been revamped with new options to share via 1:1 Chat, Group Chat, Status Updates, with recent contacts, or by copying the embed code or public link.

 ## 1.2: Democracy
 ### Release Notes